 Native mode kind

-The Native mode of uses the Single Commands method that serves to generate and execute single SQL commands on the server.
+The Native mode uses the Single Commands method that serves to generate and execute single SQL commands on the server.

 If necessary, you can use the Batch Insert mode to import a data set as a batch.
-In the CSV Insert mode data are inserted as a set of comma-separated values.